deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### Speed

 While both Torch7 and DL4J employ parallelism, DL4J's **parallelism is automatic**.
-That is, we automate the setting up of worker nodes and connections, allowing users to bypass libs while creating a massively parallel network.
+That is, we automate the setting up of worker nodes and connections, allowing users to bypass libs while creating a massively parallel network on [Spark](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/spark), [Hadoop](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/hadoop-yarn), or with [Akka and AWS](http://deeplearning4j.org/scaleout.html).
 Deeplearning4j is best suited for solving specific problems, and doing so quickly.

 This brings us to the issue of speed.
 The bottleneck for speed that most deeplearning frameworks encounter is in [BLAS](http://www.netlib.org/blas/), or Basic Linear Algebra Subprograms, so if you use BLAS and the framework correctly, then you will [approach the same speed limit](https://www.quora.com/Deep-Learning/How-fast-is-Theano-compared-to-other-DBN-implementations).
 The question, however, is how easy a project's documentation makes it to handle large amounts of data.